JonasKruckenberg/tauri-docs-wip/src/introduction.md

     <img src="img/banner.png" alt="Tauri Banner">
 </picture>

+> This is my **work-in-progress** version of the new tauri documentation.
+> Beware of typos, inaccuracies, mistakes and missing pages!

 Tauri is a toolkit that helps developers make applications for the major desktop platforms - using virtually any frontend framework in existence.
 The core is built with Rust, and the CLI leverages Node.js making Tauri a genuinely polyglot